Former Alberta MLA pleads guilty to sex charges involving 10-year-old girl

-RED DEER, Alta. — The Crown wants a former Alberta politician to be sentenced to at least three years in jail following his guilty plea to one count of sexual interference involving a 10-year-old girl.
+RED DEER, Alta. — A victim who was touched sexually by a former Alberta politician says she will never forgive the man for destroying her childhood.

-Don MacIntyre, 63, resigned in February of last year after he was charged with sexual assault and sexual interference.
+Don MacIntyre, 63, resigned in February of last year after he was charged with sexual interference and sexual assault.
+He pleaded guilty to the first charge in Red Deer, Alta., court Friday and the second charge was to be withdrawn.

+The victim, surrounded by loved ones, cried as she described how the abuse made her give up creative pursuits she loved, gave her nightmares and made her physically ill.

+“It hurt my chest and I felt sick to my stomach all the time,” said the young woman, who cannot be identified.

-The touching happened between five to 10 times when the victim, who cannot be identified, was 10 years old.
-She came forward in 2015.
+The touching happened between five to 10 times when the victim was 10 years old.
+She told her mother in 2015.

+“He told her that God said that God was OK with the touching,” the statement said, adding the victim felt depressed and had suicidal thoughts.

 Court heard MacIntyre apologized after the assaults, asked for forgiveness and said it was part of “Satan’s plan to destroy (the victim’s) faith.”

-The victim cried as she told court the abuse caused her to give up creative pursuits that made her happy.

-“It hurt my chest and I felt sick to my stomach all the time.”

-She said she sometimes thought she was imagining things.
+The victim told court she sometimes thought she was imagining things or that it was her fault.
 When MacIntyre finally apologized, “I was so relieved I was not losing my mind,” she said.

+The Crown is asking for a prison sentence of between three and 3 1/2 years, while MacIntyre’s lawyer is asking for two years behind bars.

+Prosecutor Julie Snowdown said MacIntyre’s remorse is a mitigating factor, but she said that’s tempered by his linking his actions to the devil.

 MacIntyre had represented the central Alberta seat of Innisfail-Sylvan Lake for the United Conservative Party.